Eviction GuidesEngland3 January 202613 min read

 2. The Two-Date Rule

 This is where many landlords lose Ground 8.
-The 2-month threshold must be met on:
+The 3-month / 13-week threshold must be met on:

-If the tenant pays down to below 2 months at ANY point between these dates, they can pay back up above 2 months by the hearing—but many don't.
+If the tenant pays down below the Ground 8 threshold at any point between these dates, they can pay back up above the threshold by the hearing—but many don't.
 Tenants who understand the system often pay just enough to defeat Ground 8.

 Critical Warning

-If the tenant owes £2,050 and pays £100 the day before the hearing, leaving £1,950 owed, you lose Ground 8.
+If the monthly rent is £1,000 and the tenant owes £3,050 but pays £100 before the hearing, leaving £2,950 owed, you lose Ground 8.
 This is why we recommend always including Grounds 10 and 11 as backup—they're discretionary but don't have the strict threshold.

 Ground 8 Two Date Rule Explained